tytydraco/yessleep/out/My_First_Summer_Job.md

 This was six months ago, and to be fair… I love Eve.
 I can’t imagine going back to how things were.
 All my actions are optimized, I feel like I learn way more at school, and all interactions with my friends and family are positive.
 I have helped my friends undergo the same procedure I had… if they refused, so long as I knew where they were, Eve knew, and one by one they underwent the procedure.

-This summer, I picked up more shifts Burger Bliss.
+This summer, I picked up more shifts at Burger Bliss.